AdobeDocs/workfront.en/help/manage-work/projects/manage-projects/recalculate-project-timeline.md

 ## Manual recalculation

 Project owners can manually recalculate the timelines for their individual projects.
-The `Workfront administrator` can manually recalculate all timelines in `Workfront`.
+The Workfront administrator can manually recalculate all timelines in Workfront.

 * [Recalculate timelines for individual projects](#recalculating-timelines-for-individual-projects)
 * [Recalculate timelines for all projects in the system (Workfront administrators only)](#recalculating-timelines-for-the-entire-workfront-site)